UW-SASWE/sDRIPS/README.md

 # sD.R.I.P.S - Framework

 ## Please Note: Major changes are coming to create a Python package from this framework and make it more user friendly and structured.
+For a stable version please switch branch to main.

 ### Satellite Data Rendered Irrigation using Penman and SEBAL (sD.R.I.P.S) for Surface Water Irrigation Optimization: